JeeWeetje/lora-azure-iot-workshop/TheThingsNetwork.md

     ![alt tag](img/TheThingsNetwork/ttn-arduino-debug.png)

-10. In The Things Network dashboard, go to **Data** in your application.
+10. In The Things Network dashboard, go to **Data**.
 You see uplink packets arriving:

     ![alt tag](img/TheThingsNetwork/ttn-portal-raw-messages.png)